Things to do in Melaka, Malaysia

 Things to do in Melaka and why you should visit

 Our initial impression of Melaka old town was that it was a cute collection of roads lining a canal which was confirmed during our tour around town the next day.
-However, we also discovered that this part of town is very “happening” and buzzing with activity, making it a unique destination which should not be missed.
+However, we also discovered that this part of town is very lively and buzzing with activity, making it a unique destination which should not be missed.

 Our half-day tour was just right.
 It was long enough to showcase Melaka’s history in depth and short enough to give us time to explore the city by ourselves given that we were only spending two nights and wanted to discover all the things to do to in Melaka.
+We also got to try out some of the Melaka food we had been looking forward to!

 Getting To Melaka